 In this episode of the Stay Calm, Don’t Panic!
 Podcast, Chris Robey is joined by Beverly Ross to discuss how we can increase our connection with teenagers.
-Beverly offers five practical, realistic ways to increase our connection and improve our relationships.
+Beverly offers five easy ways to get better at connecting with others.
 As an expert in the counseling realm, Beverly’s wisdom is invaluable!
-Let’s work on making our homes, classrooms and churches safe places for connection!
+Let’s work on making our homes, classrooms, and churches safe places for connection.

-In this episode, Beverly Ross discusses increased connection through…
+In this episode, Beverly Ross discusses increased connection with others through…

 - Am I being fully present?